gholdman1/graphenemodeling/doc/source/development.rst

 Development
 ===========

+If you have expertise or code that fits the Purpose Statement, then you are encourage to help develop GrapheneModeling.

 Development takes place on `Github <https://github.com/gholdman1/graphenemodeling/>`_.

 If you are new to development, you may find the page :doc:`development.from_zero` to be useful.